How Big a Risk do Spreadsheets Pose to Your Business?

-Take the 2012 London Olympics, for example: in a massively embarrassing situation, the organising committee sold 20,000 tickets for Synchronized Swimming.
+Take the 2012 London Olympics, for example: in a massively embarrassing situation, the organizing committee sold 20,000 tickets for Synchronized Swimming.
 This was attributed to a single mistyped digit; in reality, only 10,000 tickets were available.

 Spreadsheet errors also led to the 2012 “London Whale” incident.
 While working on a Value at Risk model, an employee copy and pasted data, along with its embedded errors, from one spreadsheet to another, costing JP Morgan over $6.2 billion.

-Even a single mistake - no matter how small - on a spreadsheet can cost a company money, time and its reputation.
-So, how might spreadsheets be sabotaging your organisation from the inside out?
+Even a single mistake – no matter how small – on a spreadsheet can cost a company money, time and its reputation.
+So, how might spreadsheets be sabotaging your organization from the inside out?
 Let’s have a look.

 1. Susceptible to Human Errors

 To err is human, but when it comes to a company’s finances, errors are unforgivable.
 Companies cannot afford to rely on an outdated tool that is replete with deficiencies, as spreadsheets are.
-Yes, spreadsheets make inputting data easy - but they make it just as easy to input incorrect data.
-Spreadsheets hold your employees back from maximising their productivity; how much time is really spent on quality control of spreadsheets, double-checking and correcting data across thousands of cells?
+Yes, spreadsheets make inputting data easy – but they make it just as easy to input incorrect data.
+Spreadsheets hold your employees back from maximizing their productivity; how much time is really spent on quality control of spreadsheets, double-checking and correcting data across thousands of cells?